 Ellis faced 36 batters.
 He walked eight of them.
 He hit another.
 He struck out six.
 Somehow, none of them reached base via single, double, triple or home run.
-He gave up a few line drives, but stellar defense prevented any of them from dropping.
-From his first out — a Dave Campbell flyout to right — to his last out — a strikeout of Ed Spiezio — Ellis was untouchable.
+He gave up a few line drives, but stellar defense from second baseman Bill Mazeroski and centerfielder Matty Alou prevented any of them from dropping.
+From the first pitch of the fist batter he retired — Dave Campbell — to his last out — a strikeout of Ed Spiezio — Ellis was untouchable.
 He embodied the term “effectively wild.”
 All while under the influence of LSD.

 Taking amphetamines, commonly known as “greenies”, before games he pitched was commonplace.
 An ESPN article tells the story of the one time he tried to pitch sober and couldn’t replicate his delivery or mechanics.